yhzhao1989/data-for-EES/readme.txt

 Microkinetics-related: data from microkinetic modeling
 --CCS-related: half-wave potentials, simulated polarization curves, and ratios of the current densities.
---others: simulated polarization curves based on New-FF, polarization curves with the effect of the water dissociation under the conditions of a weak water wall, a medium water wall, and a strong water wall, half-wave potentials, and diffusion-limiting current density of Pt as a function of the O2(interface) concentration.
+--others: simulated polarization curves based on New-FF, polarization curves with the effect of the water dissociation under the conditions of a weak water wall, a medium water wall, and a strong water wall, half-wave potentials and diffusion-limiting current density of Pt as a function of the O2(interface) concentration.